-For the 6 month analyses, participants will be censored at the earliest of death, withdrawal of consent, known exit from the NHS,^d or on study day 184 (where day of randomisation is study day 1).
+For the 6 month analyses, participants will be censored at the earliest of death, withdrawal of consent, known exit from the NHS,^e or on study day 184 (where day of randomisation is study day 1).
 For later analyses, a similar censoring approach will be used (e.g. day 731 for a 2 year analysis).

-^d NHS Digital (and equivalent organisations in the devolved nations) are notified if patients are no longer receiving NHS care (typically due to emigration).
+^e NHS England (and equivalent organisations in the devolved nations) are notified if patients are no longer receiving NHS care (typically due to emigration).